ankane/searchkick/README.md

 ### Inconsistent Scores

-Due to the distributed nature of Elasticsearch, you can get incorrect results when the number of documents in the index is low.
+Due to the distributed nature of Elasticsearch and OpenSearch, you can get incorrect results when the number of documents in the index is low.
 You can [read more about it here](https://www.elastic.co/blog/understanding-query-then-fetch-vs-dfs-query-then-fetch).
 To fix this, do:

 ```ruby
 class Product < ApplicationRecord